top of page

 Physical computing device

-Across the project, I applied hands-on prototyping, creative problem solving, and a human-centered approach to make physical computing more accessible and engaging in the classroom.
+My work spanned concept development, CAD, 3D printing, iterative prototyping, and user testing.
+In later phases, I collaborated with electrical and production engineers to refine the design for manufacturability, cost, and a frictionless user experience.
+Across the project, I applied hands-on prototyping, creative problem solving, and a human-centered approach to make physical-digital interactions more accessible and engaging in the classroom.
 My work was central to the project securing a $1M commercialization grant.

 I developed concept sketches to explore mechanisms and form factors, with a focus on usability, reliability, child ergonomics, classroom safety, and a friendly, approachable aesthetic.